-The main function of a carburetor is to mix the fuel and air and feed it into
+combustion engine.
+The main function of a carburetor is to mix

-inside the engine block.
+and used to thrust the pistons downward inside the engine block.
 This force against

-the pistons is what creates power and causes a car to accelerate and maintain motion.
+the pistons is what creates power and causes a car to accelerate.
 The basic physics

-behind the function of a carburetor is called the Bernoulli Principle and the venturi
+behind the function of a carburetor is called the "Bernoulli principle" the venturi

-carburetor that manages the amount of air flow that is delivered to the engine.
+of air flow that is delivered to the engine.